Create a broad range of interactive activities to drive student engagement in your Lessons.

 - Labelling a diagram or graph;

-- Cloze tasks;
+- Drag and Drop Cloze tasks;

 - Classifying examples (e.g. types of energy, states of matter);